vedanthpadigelwar/speech-to-text/README.md

 # speech-to-text
 # Using basic python.
-# A good help for yu creating your own project on AI Or Somthing else.
+# A good help for you, creating your own project on AI Or Somthing else.